dbarbry/RainFall/level3/README.md

 Success
 ```

-Where m is supposed to be the month of the year in regular printf, here it prints Success.
-There is definitely something to do here but what?
+Wwe first thought it was related to the solution but actually %m prints the actual states of errno, since no errors happened, it prints success.
+Nothing to do with the exercices.

 ### Strange login output (digression)